26-Mar-2017, 08:50 UT/GMT

 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in Richard D.'s birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
 This mysterious "something" is already at work within Richard D., helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
-He may outgrow toys, books and friends at an alarming rate of speed.
-This is not callousness or carelessness, but the expression of a vivid inner world which is constantly generating new futures and opportunities.
-For him the real joy is in the anticipation; the reality, [...]
+And the life-force within this child is so rich and vibrant that extra effort to understand and contain him will be well worth the energy and time.
+It is also important that parents do not martyr themselves over Richard D.'s apparent self-centredness as he becomes older. [...]
 III.
 The Characters in the Story

 This is one of the most comprehensive chapters of the "Child's Horoscope".
 This short version touches only on a few of the central characters in your child's personality.
 The complete report provides a detailed description on 7-9 pages.The tension between the main characters in Richard D.'s inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality. [..]
-Like some character in a fairy tale, he instinctively seeks a world where the Good, the True and the Beautiful shine through the clouds and the Bad, the False and the Ugly are always vanquished.
-As he develops, Richard D. may instinctively assume that life will always be [...] [..]
-It is important for parents to gently introduce Richard D. to all the shades of gray in life and in human nature, for he tends to see things in black and white.
-Bad people always ride black horses, and good ones always ride white ones, and life "ought" to be fair.
-Yet [...]
+If he feels very upset and threatened, he may become withdrawn and melancholy, preferring to stay in bed and hiding from the external world behind a protective cloak of imagined illnesses.
+So strong is his inner vision of beauty and magic that he may simply refuse to acknowledge [...] [..]
+Coarseness, violence and brutality whether physical or emotional, subtle or overt, intentional or unconscious will always frighten and repel him.
+Thus he is prone to feeling frequent disappointment throughout childhood, because he expects more from others than they [...]
 Hidden traits [..]
-This less developed side can offer a much needed realism and resilience, if it is understood and encouraged to develop.
-Here are hidden all those powerful instinctual and emotional needs which, because they are so raw and intense, can cause Richard D. conflict as he develops. [...]
+Here are hidden all those powerful instinctual and emotional needs which, because they are so raw and intense, can cause Richard D. conflict as he develops.
+A strong will and strong desires inevitably cause conflict and competition with parents and siblings, and Richard [...]
 IV.
 Emotional Needs and Patterns in Relationships

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future